 Known in particular for her maternal roles in such Bertolt Brecht plays as The Mother and Mother Courage, Helene Weigel was also a respected matriarch off the stage as director of the Berliner Ensemble theater in East Germany, and beloved mother to two children who, like others close to Weigel, called her by the affectionate nickname “Helli.”

-On April 10, 1929 Weigel married Brecht, the father of her child Stefan, who was born in 1924 and now lives in New York.
+On April 10, 1929, Weigel married Brecht, the father of her child Stefan, who was born in 1924 (died 2009).
 Distancing herself and her son from their Jewish heritage, Weigel declared their official resignation from the Jewish Community in Berlin on September 26, 1928.
-In 1930 Brecht and Weigel had another child, Barbara, who later noted that her mother’s Jewish heritage was not a topic discussed at home, although dozens of Weigel’s relatives were killed in Auschwitz and her father was deported to the ?ód? ghetto in 1941.
-(Barbara Brecht-Schall currently lives in Berlin.)
+In 1930 Brecht and Weigel had another child, Barbara, who later noted that her mother’s Jewish heritage was not a topic discussed at home, although dozens of Weigel’s relatives were killed in Auschwitz and her father was deported to the Łódź ghetto in 1941.
+(Barbara Brecht-Schall lived in Berlin until her death in 2015.)